Skip to main content

 Step 1: Set up CloudWatch Metrics Stream

-Follow our comprehensive CloudWatch Metrics Stream guide to set up the infrastructure.
+Follow our comprehensive CloudWatch Metrics Stream guide to set up the streaming infrastructure (S3 bucket, Kinesis Firehose, Metrics Stream).

 1. Select specific namespaces instead of "All namespaces"